 Early November, you can have one last warm day (it happened last visit) but you can never be too sure.

 You should expect to have a few rainy days during your visit.
 Pack an umbrella and make backup plans for rainy days.
+I highly recommend my favorite Blondo boots.
+They are waterproof and comfortable for walking around Paris.

 The light is one of my favorite things about Fall.
 You will see the most beautiful golden light all around the city through November.
 Plus, as a bonus, the sunsets are pretty amazing.
 I don’t see these colors at any other time of the year.